Find help if you don't have a Family Doctor or Nurse Practitioner

 55 Angeline Street North, Lindsay, K9V 5B7 (Giant Tiger Plaza)

 This walk-in clinic is first come first served.
 Monday to Friday 6:00 – 9:00pm, Saturday and Sunday 9:00am – 12:00pm, Holidays 9:00am to 12:00 pm if staff are available.
 It is operated by the City of Kawartha Lakes Family Health Team and open to all, including patients without a doctor or nurse practitioner.
 The clinic may close to patients before the posted closing times if the clinic is full and/or not able to register any further patients to be seen in time before closing.
+A valid health card is required.

 Virtual Services